 1. Craft an inspiring story

-Answering that last question will help you decide if your story is truly worth telling.
+Answering that last question will help you decide if your story is worth telling.
 If you have a newsworthy story, you’re well on your way to being noticed by a journalist.

 2. Choose the right storyteller